Compare our SIM Only Deals - 2023

-Short-term SIM only deals can last for as little as 30 days.
-They’re ideal if you’re always hunting for the best price and want maximum flexibility.
-However, you may find yourself without service if you forget to line up a new deal in time.
+SIM-only deals can be as short as 30 days.
+These are ideal if you’re always hunting for the best SIM-only deals and want maximum flexibility.
+But you may find yourself without service if you forget to line up a new deal in time.

-Ultimately, the best SIM only deal for you depends on what you want from your phone and how you like to manage your money.
+Ultimately, the best SIM-only deal for you depends on how you use your phone and how you like to manage your money.

 How do I tell if my phone is unlocked?

-A simple way to check if your phone is unlocked is to insert an active SIM card from another network and see if you’re able to make a call.
+An easy way to check if your phone is unlocked is to borrow a friend’s SIM card and see if you’re able to make a call.
 If you can, the phone is unlocked.
 If not, contact your provider and ask to unlock your handset.

-Unlocked phones can use SIM cards from any network, giving you the chance to search for the cheapest SIM only deals for your handset.
+Unlocked phones can use SIM cards from any network, which means you can search for the best SIM-only deals for your handset.

-Switching from a contract to a SIM only deal is just like moving from one tariff to another.
-If you’re currently on a fixed term contract, you might need to pay to leave your current deal.
-However, if that’s not the case, then you can simply select the deal you’ve found and make the switch – you’ll keep your number and everything should happen smoothly without any interruption in service.
+Switching from a contract to a SIM-only deal is like moving from one tariff to another.
+If you’re currently on a fixed-term contract, you might have to pay to leave your current deal.
+Otherwise, simply choose your deal and make the switch – you’ll keep your number and it should all happen smoothly.